mohamedaleya/Portfolio-Website/README.md

 Use 'npm install' to install dependencies.

+## Backend:
-Use 'npm start' to start the client-side code. (!)
-Must be used in the "client" folder (!)
+Run 'nodemon' to start the server-side code.

+## Frontend:
-Use 'nodemon' to start the server-side code.
+Go to client folder (cd client) and run 'npm start' to start the client-side code.